glbertj/Konsekuensi/README.md

 - `clarification`: Requests for additional clarification on specific sections.
 - `discussion`: Open-ended discussions about potential improvements or changes.
 - `contribution-welcome`: Indicates that contributions on this issue are welcome.

-### License
-By contributing to this project, you agree that your contributions will be licensed under the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

-Thank you for your contributions!